Get 44% Off. Only $8.33/mo

 Concept 2 Rower: How Many Calories Are You Burning With Your Cardio?

-Remember, a faster and higher stroke rate doesn’t always mean better or that you’re trying harder.
+Remember, a faster and higher stroke rate doesn’t always mean better or that you’re actually training harder.

-Focus on the power and intensity of each stroke for the greatest calorie burn.
+Focus on the power and the intensity of each stroke for the greatest calorie burn.

 Upright cycle: Concept 2 Rower: How Many Calories Are You Burning With Your Cardio?

-This means your heart rate really doesn’t get very high, thus calorie burning is kept to a minimal.
+This means your heart rate really doesn’t get very high, thus the calorie burning is kept to a minimum.

 If you’re going to use the bike, jack up the resistance level.

-First off, I was surprised at the lower calorie burn data as reported by Harvard Health (data is found at the bottom of this post).
+First off, I was surprised by the lower calorie burn data, as reported by Harvard Health, found at the bottom of this post.

 In my opinion, one of the most intense cardio machines is the stair climber machine.